-C. Potential Conflict of Forestry Practices with Resource Sites was the primary reason for listing them under the federal ESA in 1992 and the Oregon ESA in 1987.
+The largest threat to the murrelet is the destruction or modification of nesting habitat.
+The widespread removal of murrelet nesting habitat by timber harvest was the primary reason for protecting murrelets under the federal ESA in 1992 (USFWS 1992) and the Oregon ESA in 1987.
 The murrelet is likely facing severe population reductions within the next 20 to 100 years due to extensive nesting habitat loss (USFWS & BLM 1994, Beissinger 2002, Raphael et al. 2015).
 Loss of nesting habitat is highly correlated with declining populations through most of the species' range (Burger 2002, Burger & Waterhouse 2009, Piatt et al. 2007, Raphael et al. 2015, Falxa & Raphael 2016).
 There is substantial continuing loss of murrelet nesting habitat in Oregon on federal, state, and private lands.
-Between 1992 and 2006 alone, murrelet nesting habitat decreased by an estimated 10 percent across the range of the Washington, Oregon, and California DPS (USFWS 2004, Raphael et al. 2015).
+Between 1992 and 2006 alone, murrelet nesting habitat is estimated to have decreased by 10 percent across the range of the Washington, Oregon, and California DPS (USFWS 2004, Raphael et al. 2015).